The Hottest Tattoo Trends for 2021

 Large tattoos have the advantage of being easy to see and make an obvious statement.
-However, there’s a trend now of getting small tattoos to draw interest that requires people to come in closer and really examine what they’re looking at.
+However, there’s a recent trend of getting small tattoos to draw interest that requires people to come in closer and really examine what they’re looking at.

 Small tattoos are also a good way for first-timers to dip their toes into the world and see what it’s like.
 That said, it’s essential to find an experienced tattoo artist, as the fine detail required for a small tattoo takes a lot of skill to complete.

-Some are also choosing minimalist designs that are sometimes larger than micro tattoos but consist of very simple designs.
-For instance, they might be line drawings of a face, object, or animal.
+Some are also choosing minimalist designs that are sometimes larger than micro tattoos, but consist of very simple designs.
+For instance, they might be line drawings of a face, object or animal.
 It’s then up to the observer to fill in the details.

 Face and Neck Tattoos